Running with Scissors (company): 2006-2012: Postal film and Postal III

-Postal III, Postal Redux, and Postal 4

 RWS' next game was Postal III; the company struck a deal with Russian publisher Akella that saw RWS create the script, music, design and character development for the game, which was then moved to Akella's in-house developers, Trashmasters, for programming and art production.
 During the development, however, the Russian economy fell and the development was mostly ramped down.
-Postal III was released in December 2011 to very bad reception, leading RWS to pull it from its online store the following year.
+Postal III was released in December 2011 to very poor reception, leading RWS to pull it from its online store the following year.
 Desi stated that the finished Postal III was "a product that should have never been published".
+RWS transitioned to a remote work environment in 2009.

+2012-present: Recent years

-In response, RWS developed Paradise Lost, a new add-on for Postal 2 that was released in April 2015, twelve years after Postal 2s original release.
-In May 2016, the company released a remake of the original Postal titled Postal Redux.
+In April 2015, RWS released Paradise Lost, a new add-on for Postal 2 twelve years after the original game's release.
+In May 2016, RWS released a remake of the original Postal titled Postal Redux.
 Another compilation, Postal XX: 20th Anniversary Edition, was released in 2017.
+During this time, RWS reincorporated as Running with Scissors Studios LLC.
 RWS then released Postal 4: No Regerts, first as an early access game in October 2019 and then fully in April 2022.
 The company worked with developers Hyperstrange and CreativeForge Games on the spin-off Postal: Brain Damaged.